Predictia/AQUA/docs/sphinx/source/fixer.rst

 .. _fix-structure:

-Fixer_name structure
+Fixer file structure
 ^^^^^^^^^^^^^^^^^^^^

 The fixer file is a YAML file that contains a list of fixes.
 This is a second dictionary that can be merged with the convention file or used alone.
+It should be used to specify the fixes that are specific to a source or a group of sources or to add details to the convention file (e.g. decumulation, derived variables, etc.).

 .. warning::

     In this implementation the merge with the convention file is done only if a block ``convention: eccodes`` is present in the fixer file.
-    This allows backward compatibility with the old implementation.
+    This allows backward compatibility with the old implementation, where no convention file was present.

 Here we show an example of a fixer file, including all the possible options: